Is My Major Gift Program at its Full Potential?

 - Align organizational expectations for Return on Investment with the maturity of your program and the experience of your staff;

-- Create the right performance expectations with major gifts staff, as well as with finance and program managers;
+- Create the right performance expectations with major gifts fundraising staff, as well as with finance and program managers;

 Interested?
 Here’s what we’ll cover: